luisfagundes94/parrot/README.md

 - [Compose](https://developer.android.com/jetpack/compose)

-    - [Material](https://developer.android.com/jetpack/androidx/releases/compose-material) - Build Jetpack Compose UIs with ready to use Material Design Components.
+    - [Material3](https://developer.android.com/jetpack/androidx/releases/compose-material3) - Build Jetpack Compose UIs with ready to use Material Design Components.
     - [Foundation](https://developer.android.com/jetpack/androidx/releases/compose-foundation) - Write Jetpack Compose applications with ready to use building blocks and extend foundation to build your own design system pieces.
     - [UI](https://developer.android.com/jetpack/androidx/releases/compose-ui) - Fundamental components of compose UI needed to interact with the device, including layout, drawing, and input.
     - [Lifecycle-ViewModel](https://developer.android.com/jetpack/androidx/releases/lifecycle) - Perform actions in response to a change in the lifecycle status of another component, such as activities and fragments.
     - [HiltViewModel](https://dagger.dev/hilt/view-model.html) - Hilt provides a standard way to incorporate Dagger dependency injection into an Android application.
     - [Lottie](https://github.com/airbnb/lottie/blob/master/android-compose.md) - Lottie is a mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile!
-    - [Coil](https://coil-kt.github.io/coil/compose/) - An image loading library for Android backed by Kotlin Coroutines.

 - [Accompanist](https://google.github.io/accompanist)